wymeditor/wymeditor/docs/wymeditor_development/coding_standard.rst

 The goal of this document is to define a set of general rules regarding the formatting and structure of the WYMeditor code as well as defining some best practices.
-It should also serve as a god starting point for developers that want to contribute code to the WYMeditor project.
+It should also serve as a good starting point for developers that want to contribute code to the WYMeditor project.